Privacy Notice

 We may process your Personal Data on the basis of:

-• The need to perform a contract with you: This includes using your Personal Data to fulfill our agreement with you.
+The need to perform a contract with you: This includes using your Personal Data to fulfill our agreement with you, including processing necessary to provide you with Services or to manage our relationship with you.

-• Business Operations: Managing day-to-day operations and ensuring the app’s sustainability and growth.
+Business Operations: Managing day-to-day operations and ensuring the app’s sustainability and growth, including internal administration, accounting, finance, marketing, technology, cybersecurity, privacy, vendor and service provider management, and other operational activities.

 Where we process your Personal Data based on your consent (i.e., you have given us permission to your Personal Data), you may withdraw it at any time.
 However, this will not affect the lawfulness of our processing before you withdrew your consent.
 It will also not affect processing performed on other lawful grounds.